laurentcarrie/legendary-memory/doc/srs/src/ssdd/web.md

 # [ZeroMQ](https://zeromq.org/)

 this is free, easy to use and performant messaging library.
-We don't need to use anything complicated here.
 There is a rust crate for that, and no server to configure.